-The University of North Carolina System has contracted with HTH Worldwide/GeoBlue to provide comprehensive coverage at a low cost.
-Students may purchase coverage for non-University affiliated travel as well as long as it is in conjunction with an eligible program mentioned above.
+The University of North Carolina System has contracted with GeoBlue to provide comprehensive coverage at a low cost.
+Students may purchase coverage for non-University affiliated travel as well, as long as it is in conjunction with an eligible program mentioned above.
 If non-affiliated travel coverage is desired by students, then the requirement is a minimum of 2 days and a maximum combined total of 30.

 Personal and vacation travel coverage for faculty and staff are not eligible under this program.
 Please contact Janet Hoernke with questions regarding eligibility.

-Trip insurance is a policy separate from travel health insurance, and it can provide coverage in situations such as trip cancellations or a need to reschedule.
+Trip insurance is separate from travel health insurance.
+Trip insurance can provide coverage in situations such as trip cancellations or a need to reschedule.
 Insurance should be obtainable through your travel agent when you book tickets.

 A dangerous and often overlooked risk when traveling abroad is road safety.
 This is true not only for those operating or riding as a passenger in a motor vehicle but also for pedestrians.
 This includes the use of motorcycles and similar vehicles for which statistics for injuries and deaths are significant.
 Helmets may not always be legally required but they are always advised.
 Additional considerations are international drivers license reciprocity rules, road security, rental vehicles and knowledge of the varying laws, rules and conditions of the road.

 Anyone can be a victim of crime at home or when traveling.
 Know how to prevent and respond to crimes occurring in another country.
 Prevention begins at home when you pack.
 Leave behind items that might make you a target of crime.
 Learn about local laws and customs.
 Avoid dangerous and politically charged areas.
 Have all of your documents in order, both with you and at home; photocopy all personal identification cards, passport and credit cards and travel with one copy, leaving another at home.
 Make sure you have full travel insurance.
-In the event of an emergency while traveling abroad on University business, contact the UNC Department of Public Safety (DPS) at +1.919.962.8100.
+In the event of an emergency while traveling abroad on University business, contact the UNC Police at +1-919-962-8100.

 Plan ahead for illnesses that can be prevented.
 Educate yourself on what types of illnesses are prevalent in the region you will be visiting and what the best methods of prevention are, ranging from immunizations prior to departure to behavioral adaptations upon arrival.
 The Centers for Disease Control and Prevention provides details about travel abroad and recommended immunizations.
-UNC students can access the UNC International Travel Clinic for immunizations; faculty and staff should consult with UNC Department of Environment, Health and Safety; a family doctor; or a travel clinic such as Passport Health.
-Additionally, take precaution to prevent accidents and injuries and consider following U.S. laws and regulations about safety on the road—such as wearing helmets to bike —and using latex gloves and safety gear during field work.
+UNC students can access the UNC International Travel Clinic for immunizations; faculty and staff should consult with UNC Department of Environment, Health and Safety, a family doctor, or a travel clinic such as Passport Health.
+Additionally, take precaution to prevent accidents and injuries and consider following U.S. laws and regulations about safety on the road—such as wearing helmets when biking—and using latex gloves and safety gear during field work.

 Students may not travel to a country that has been designated a “red” country in the UNC travel warning system due to ongoing conflicts or political instability.